Scroll Down for Things to Do!

 Things To Do In Hawera

 Hawera is the second-largest town in the Taranaki region of New Zealand's North Island.
 It is located on the well-known Surf Highway 45 known for its numerous surf beaches.
 Hawera is home to the southern hemispheres largest dairy processing unit.
-The dairy factory experience is Hawera's leading attraction, but many visitors also come to see the ...
+The dairy factory experience is Hawera's leading attraction, but many visitors also come to see the tow...
 Show More

 Tourist Information About Hawera